 Take inventory of what you have

-Reclaim old pens, binders, unused notebooks, and all sorts of other goodies just by checking out your old stuff.
+Reclaim old pens, binders, unused notebooks, and all sorts of other goodies.
 Sure, that highlighter may not be completely full, but it still has some life to it.
 That notebook is still half-full, don’t dismiss it.
-And, let’s be honest.
-While it was nice to get a new backpack when it was on your parent’s dime, it really will be fine to haul those books around.
+And, let’s be honest, while it was nice to get a new backpack when it was on your parent’s dime, your current backpack will be fine to haul those books around.

-Cobwebs and your grandmother’s old knick-knacks don’t sound like they make the most appealing atmosphere when it comes to shopping.
-But, you’ll be surprised what’s hiding right at home!
+Cobwebs and your older sister’s storage bins don’t sound like they make the most appealing atmosphere when it comes to shopping.
+But you’ll be surprised what’s hiding right at home!
 This is an especially great college saving strategy for big-ticket items like furniture for your dorm room or off-campus apartment.

 Maybe your parents have a nice sofa they’re planning to part with.
 Grab it!
 Do you have any older (or even younger) siblings?
 Ask them if there’s anything on your shopping list that they have and would be willing to donate to your cause!

-Not when your budget’s on the line!
-It’s important to make sure that what you’re buying is what you’re going to be using.
-Have you ever walked into a department store and saw the cutest (but rather expensive) must-have bedding set, complete with fluffy pillows and a rug that really ties the room together?
+When your budget’s on the line, it’s important to make sure what you’re buying is what you’re going to be using.
+Have you ever walked into a department store and saw the cutest (but rather expensive) must-have bedding set, complete with pillows and a rug that really ties the room together?

 Since you’re saving plenty of college cash, make all these savings work harder for you.
-Numerica’s Bonus Saver account lets you earn 3% Annual Percentage Yield (APY) on qualifying balances.
-Watch your savings balance grow!
+Accounts like Numerica’s Bonus Saver can help your savings balance grow!

-With another academic year, comes another round of shelling out cash for college textbooks, many of which you’ll toss as soon as your classes are over (if not before).
+Another academic year brings another round of shelling out cash for college textbooks, many of which you’ll toss as soon as your classes are over (if not before).

-- A number of websites let you rent books instead of buying them.
+- A number of websites let you rent books.
 At the end of the semester, you return them.
 It not only keeps your shelves clear of clutter but can be a great cost saver!

 - If a class is going to require multiple books, figure out which ones you will need first.
-This not only helps to spread out the cost, but you might find that you may not get to all the readings in the class.
-BOOM!
+This not only helps to spread out the cost, but you might not get to all the readings in the class.
+Boom!
 Immediate money saved.

 - Don’t underestimate the value of word-of-mouth shopping.
-Find a friend or classmate who has already taken the class that’s on your schedule next semester and buy their books!
+Find classmates who have already taken the class on your schedule.
+Offer to buy their books!